Introduction

 Early life in East Chinnock and Yeovil

-Nathaniel was born at East Chinnock in about 1839, the son of Joseph and Ann Rendell.
-His father was a farm labourer, and his mother was also a farm labourer and later a glove sewer.
+Nathaniel was born at East Chinnock in about 1839, the third of six children born to Joseph and Ann Rendell.
+His father was a farm labourer, while his mother was initially a farm labourer and later became a glove sewer.

 Nathaniel began his working life as a farm labourer.
-In March 1851, Nathaniel was a farm labourer at East Chinnock.
-In April 1861, he was a carter working on a farm at Sherborne Road, Yeovil.
+In March 1851, he was a farm labourer at East Chinnock.
+By April 1861, he was a carter working on a farm in Sherborne Road, Yeovil.

-While at the farm, he met Honor Smith, the farmer’s housekeeper, with whom he formed a strong attachment despite her being about fourteen years older than him.
+While at the farm, he met Honor Smith, the farmer’s housekeeper.
+They formed a strong attachment, despite Nathaniel being around fourteen years younger than her.

 Life in London

 By October 1866, both Nathaniel and Honor had moved to London.
-Nathaniel was a gentleman’s servant at Surbiton, and Honor was a servant at Deptford.
-On 4 October 1866, they married at the parish church, Deptford.
-She signed her name, but he put a cross.
+Nathaniel found work as a gentleman’s servant at Surbiton, while Honor was a servant at Deptford.
+They married on October 4, 1866, at the parish church in Deptford.
+Honor signed her name, but Nathaniel signed with a cross.

 It may not be a coincidence that Honor’s father had died only a few months earlier.
-Possibly, he objected to his daughter marrying a much younger man.
+Possibly, he disapproved of his daughter marrying a much younger man.

-Claredale Villas comprised four properties.
-By 1878, Nathaniel and his family had moved to number four.
+Claredale Villas comprised four properties, and by 1878, Nathaniel and his family had moved to number four.

 Retirement at Odcombe

-In about 1897, Nathaniel and his daughter left Surbiton and moved to Odcombe.
-He died at Surbiton House, Lower Odcombe, on 21 February 1902, aged 63, leaving an estate valued at £2,325-16s.
-He left his daughter all the money in his house and bank accounts, household goods, and the income from the remainder.
-He directed that when his daughter died, the residuary fund should pass to her children or, if she died childless, to certain named relatives.[1]
+In about 1896, Nathaniel and his daughter left Surbiton and moved to Odcombe.
+He died at Surbiton House, Lower Odcombe, on 21 February 1902, at the age of 63, leaving an estate valued at £2,325-16s.
+He bequeathed all the money in his house and bank accounts, his household goods, and the income from the remainder to Alice.
+He also directed that when Alice died, the residuary fund should pass to her children or, if she died childless, to certain named relatives.[4]

 Following his death, his three houses, orchard and pasture field at Odcombe and three houses at Stoford were sold by auction.[5]